DarrenZZhang/TPAMI19_BMVC/README.md

 Resources:

-We supply the Multi-view Caltech101 dataset downloaded from the following baiduyun link: https://pan.baidu.com/s/1zPA56kNu8ItkFqpzY7IzsA
+We supply the Multi-view Caltech101 dataset, which can be downloaded from the following baiduyun link: https://pan.baidu.com/s/1zPA56kNu8ItkFqpzY7IzsA